Our bucket approach to earning income in retirement

 Workplace benefits – pensions

 My wife and I are both very fortunate to have some workplace pensions to draw from in our future.
-I have not included this in our table above.
 Although these pensions are secure the income from them has yet to be fully determined.

-Conservatively, I anticipate my pension income will be a few thousand per month eventually.
+Conservatively, I anticipate my (defined benefit) pension income will be a few thousand per month eventually.
 This pension is adjusted to inflation.

 Working part-time in our 50s will help close the income gap between leaving full-time work and when these pensions will kick in.